-When many people think about getting a hearing aid their minds will turn to Boots Hearing Care.
-Boots is a popular place to get hearing aids from and there are almost 400 Boots Hearingcare shops nationwide.
+Boots is one of our main competitors in the industry and when people think about getting a hearing aid their minds may turn to Boots Hearing Care.
+Boots hearing aids are a popular place to get hearing aids from and there are almost 400 Boots Hearing Care shops nationwide.

 Another important question that people ask when looking for Boots hearing aid is ‘how much do Boots hearing aids cost?’